funkyfuture/docker-nest-of-serpents/README.md

 ### pip

-The latest `pip` available at build time is installed for versions 2.6, 2.7, 3.4, 3.4 and 3.5.
+The latest `pip` available at build time is installed for versions CPython 2.6, 2.7,, 3.3 and onwards.
 Those for PyPy are called `pyp` respectively `pyp3`.

 You may use the `PIP_INDEX_URL` environment variable to use a [PyPI-cache](http://doc.devpi.net/latest/quickstart-pypimirror.html).